Personal Injury Lawyers in Florida

 Types of personal injury cases

 In Florida, you are required to have insurance and personal injury protection (PIP).
 This insurance coverage is meant to protect you and any party with you in an accident.
-PIP coverage covers not only medical bills but hospital and funeral costs in the event that a fatality was caused.
+PIP coverage covers not only medical bills but hospital and funeral costs in the event that a fatality is caused.

 PIP will pay 80% of the following services